Reports / Progress Checks

-In the first term of Year 7 (usually in early December), parents/carers are invited into school to meet the form tutor.
+In the first term of Year 7 (usually in early December), parents/carers are invited to meet the form tutor.
 The form tutor will go through each pupil's progress check with parents / carers – this means that you can both ask questions and make a plan for how pupils can be even more successful in the future.
 At the end of the year, we hold a Parents’ Evening when pupils and parents / carers can meet subject teachers and discuss progress.

 Teachers give rewards to pupils who are excelling.
 Rewards are given to reward positive behaviours e.g. additional home learning; care and concern for others; high-quality classwork; strong performance in tests / exams; engagement in lesson.
 Parents will be notified of rewards through the SIMS app.